-NuGet is the Microsoft-supported mechanism for sharing code in modern development practices.
-NuGet packages, on the other hand, are the tool that enables developers to create, share and consume code in a straightforward and easy manner.
-Each NuGet package contains compiled code and content files in a ZIP file with a .nupkg extension.
+NuGet is the package manager for .NET.
+A solution enabling developers to create, share and consume code effortlessly and efficiently.
+Each NuGet package contains compiled code and content files in an archive with a .nupkg extension.

 By using NuGet packages over the standard assembly reference provided by the Sitefinity CMS Project Manager, you benefit from numerous improvements, such as: